 A personal statement is your opportunity to showcase your personality, achievements and future ambitions.
 A university wants to see why you would be an asset to the course and so it is important that is written by you.
-A personal statement should be between 350 and 500 words.
+A personal statement should be 4000 characters, 47 lines.

 Your introduction should explain why you chose the course, reflect on personal experiences to draw the readers attention.
 Whilst it is important to talk about the skills and knowledge that you have achieved try not to refer back to your childhood, they want to know about you now.

 Make sure to have your statement proof read and get feedback.
 It is important to get another persons opinion as they may have noticed something that you haven't.